andrewBatutin/andrewBatutin.github.io/_drafts/prob_est/prob_est.md

 #### Sample project requirements:

 ```
-The web-service should allow the user to login under existing account.
+The web-service should allow the user to log in to an existing account.
 Buy the product from the predefined list of commodities.
-And review his purchase history.
+And review its purchase history.
 ```

 Let us assume we have extracted 3 work items from this description.